Talal El Merhebi: Political career

-Talal, referred to as the Beik by tradition and leadership since he presented himself in the 1972 elections and was elected, or His Excellency since he was appointed as Minister twice (Minister of Public Health in 1979 and Minister of the National Economy later that same year).
+Talal, referred to as the Beik by tradition and leadership since he presented himself in the 1972 elections and was elected, or His Excellency since he was appointed Minister twice (Minister of Public Health in 1979 and Minister of the National Economy later that same year).

 At that time, The Second bureau (el maktab el thani) which was created by Fouad Chehab and some high-ranking military officers was on his downfall.
 The president Sleiman Beik Frangie was Khaled Beik's friend and neighbor, he proposed to Talal to present for the elections with Mikhael El Daher, Dr Abdallah El Rassi and Sleiman Beik El Ali El Merhebi who was a relative because at that time in Akkar it was only the Merhebis who ran elections for the Sunnis in Akkar.

 The Merhebi family is the biggest family in Lebanon, with almost 20,000 members of the family living mainly in Akkar, Tripoli, and some in Beirut.

 While the others failed, Sleiman Beik El Ali El Merhebi's list (named the "Popular List" (Al Laiha al chabiya)) was elected entirely and Talal Beik received many votes, especially from women who considered him "a young, educated leader".

 Talal entered the parliament in April 1972 and was the youngest deputy in the parliament.
 He was elected Secretary of the Parliament with Amine Jumayyel as President of the Republic and Kamal El Assaad as prime minister.
-Later that same year, he was appointed as member of the Financial Committee and Decider in the Public Affairs Committee.
+Later that same year, he was appointed member of the Financial Committee and Decider in the Public Affairs Committee.

 Being a lawyer himself, the Beik presented many proposals for laws and regulations and participated in getting them executed, most of them were related to student affairs, student and workers rights and betterment of the governmental employees’ situation.
 As a new entrant to the Lebanese political world, Talal consistently requested a change in the system and tried as much as possible to contain the corruption.

 Akkar was an impoverished region ripe for improvement, Talal Beik presented and executed many projects in order to develop the region like new roads construction, water facilities, telephone centers, power plants projects and many governmental hospitals and schools.

 In 1973 Talal was nominated as Minister, but wasn't chosen due to his age.